ZebMcKayhan/WireguardManager/README.md

                                                                                                            peer wg21 passthru add wg12 10.100.100.0/27
 ```

-interpreting the help above would give, the device SGS8 connected to wg21 should be routed out wg11 for internet access.
+Interpreting the help above would give, the device SGS8 connected to wg21 should be routed out wg11 for internet access.
 ```sh
 E:Option ==> peer wg21 passthru add wg11 SGS8
 ```

-similarely to route ALL devices connected on wg21 out wg11
+Similarely to route ALL devices connected on wg21 out wg11
 ```sh
 E:Option ==> peer wg21 passthru add wg11 all
 ```

-and finally to only allow a single ip or group of ips to be routed out out wg11:
+And finally to only allow a single ip or group of ips to be routed out out wg11:
 ```sh
 E:Option ==> peer wg21 passthru add wg11 10.50.1.53/32
 ```
 # Execute menu commands externally
 Various ways could be used if you need to execute menu commands from i.e another shell script, a cron job, or from any ssh app.

-the basic command:
+The basic command:
 ```sh
 echo -e "livin wg11 192.168.1.94\ne" | wg_manager
 ```